 Holding on to Fears and Regrets

-- Regret about the Past – everyone does things that they are embarrassed or ashamed of.
+Everyone does things that they are embarrassed or ashamed of.
 People who are prone to negative thinking tend to dwell on past mistakes and failures more than others.

-5 Steps To Manage Your Negative Thinking
+5 Steps to Manage Your Negative Thoughts

 1. Challenge Your Negative Thoughts